gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

 #### Payment component

 After following the integration steps above you'll arrive at the `Payment Invoice list screen`, which already has integrated the `Payment Component`.
-The following screenshot shows a sample list of invoices where the `PaymentComponent` is shown for each invoice.
+The following screenshot shows a sample list of invoices.
+Tapping on a CTA button will show the `Payment Component` in a bottom sheet if a payment provider isn't selected already.

 <br>
 <center><img src="img/Integration guide/InvoiceListWithPaymentComponent.png" height="500"/></center>